-When inspecting your fuel lines you find it dry and cracked, you should replace the line before it begins leaking or drawing air into the line from a puncture.
+When inspecting your fuel lines you find them dry and cracked, you should replace the line before it begins leaking or drawing air into the line from a puncture.

 The fuel tank must be able to vent.
 Without a vent to allow air to pass through it and into the tank, the tank will form a vacuum.
 It won’t allow fuel to leave the fuel tank.

 If you are not getting sufficient fuel to the carburetor and don’t have a clog in the fuel line or filter, you need to check the vent.

 If your STIHL blower died and doesn’t start, confirm the fuel tank vent is clogged by placing your leaf blower on a level surface.
 Loosen or remove the fuel cap to allow air into the tank and start the blower.

 If the blower starts and runs fine, tighten the fuel cap onto the fuel tank.
 Run your leaf blower for a little while to see if your problem returns and the leaf blower shuts off.